thegetty/artistryinbronze/content/essays/15_McGowan_text_Transmittal.md

+---
+title: The Poet as Artisan
-\[title\]The Poet as Artisan: A Hellenistic Bronze Statuette in the Metropolitan Museum of Art
+subtitle: A Hellenistic Bronze Statuette in the Metropolitan Museum of Art
+layout: page
+author:
+ - first_name: Elizabeth

-\[author\]Elizabeth McGowan
+   last_name: McGowan

-\[affiliation\]Williams College
+   affiliation: Williams College

-\[A-head\]Abstract

-\[abstract\]

-A Hellenistic bronze statuette of a bearded, balding man in the collection of the Metropolitan Museum of Art (1972.11.1) has attracted attention for its serious expression and startling silver eyes.
+abstract: A Hellenistic bronze statuette of a bearded, balding man in the collection of the Metropolitan Museum of Art (1972.11.1) has attracted attention for its serious expression and startling silver eyes.
 The compact, muscular, balding figure wears an *exomis* and carries a wax tablet, attributes that have led to his identification as a master sculptor of myth or history, such as Daidalos or Pheidias.
 Craftsmen of words, such as Odysseus, might also wear the *exomis*.
 But what of other wordsmiths?
 I suggest that the figure represents the sixth-century-BC poet Hipponax, the contentious composer of iambic poetry and “limping” meters, who wrote acerbic attacks on the fictive sculptors Boupalos and Athenis and is credited with the invention of parody.
 Hipponax’s poems accuse Boupalos and Athenis of representing him in a laughable way, an open invitation to historical sculptors to characterize him likewise.
 Later authors describe him, presumably on the basis of his self-descriptions and outrageously negative poetry, as misshapen in ways compatible with this statue.
 Hipponax’s revival in Alexandria by Kallimachos in the third century BC may have inspired the imaginative portrait seen in the statuette: a figure that, though imperfect in form, is strong, with a thoughtful countenance; whose extraordinary intellectual and creative powers shine through silver eyes; and bearing a wax tablet to record those extraordinary thoughts.
 With an artisan’s body and a poet’s means of expression, the Hellenistic bronze statuette becomes a personification of the *paragone* between poetry and the visual arts at the heart of Hipponax’s poetry.

-\[main text\]
+sort_order: 17
+---

 Many of the papers in this volume deal with the technical aspects of bronze manufacture and analysis of fabric and technique.
 But what of the artisans themselves?
 A large, relatively well-preserved Hellenistic bronze statuette in the Metropolitan Museum of Art, said to have been found off the coast of North Africa, appears to be an image of an artisan (**fig. 15.1**).[^1] He has been identified as such by his dress, his stocky build, and his hunched posture.[^2] Although missing its right arm and leg, the figure is well preserved.
 He appears to be short in stature, compact, and muscular.
 The well-defined, gnarled muscles of his left arm and leg, down to his bare feet, imply the physique of someone used to physical labor.
 His neck is short and his posture somewhat stooped and uneven, with rounded upper spine and right shoulder raised, as if years of working at a bench has resulted in scoliosis (**fig. 15.2**).[^3] His egg-shaped head seems large for his body and perhaps appears further elongated by the fact that, although he has curly hair at the sides and back of his head, he is balding on top (**fig. 15.3**).
 The figure’s brow is furrowed and his mouth has full, downturned lips set in a scruffy beard.
 He is far from canonically beautiful, yet the artist gave him silver eyes.
 The bright silver adds intensity to his gaze and imbues him with inner life and a certain nobility.
 This nobility seems at odds with the social status implied by his physical aspect and clothing.
 He wears an *exomis*, a short, belted garment that fastened on one shoulder to allow the opposite arm maximum mobility, and in Greek art worn most often by artisans, laborers, slaves, and soldiers.[^4] Here the *exomis* is fastened on the right shoulder with a square knot, which would allow his left arm to move freely.
 At his full waistline, the *exomis* is secured with a belt with fringed ends, tied, again, in a square knot.
 Tucked behind the knot is a wax tablet, an attribute that sets this figure apart from the status of everyday workman.
 His left arm wraps across his body and might have supported the missing right arm, which has been imagined as bent at the elbow with its hand near the chin, a familiar gesture in antiquity of a figure deep in thought.[^5] Alternatively, his right hand might have held a staff or gripped a crutch tucked under his right arm.[^6]